kyledeguzmanx/fDev-website-KanyeQuote/README.md

 # KANYE WEST QUOTE GENERATOR
 ## INTRODUCTION
 This is a quote generator to showcase random things Kanye West has said.
 Many developers have a random quote generator in their portfolio, and this is my take.
 This project had a few goals: experiment with APIs and the JS Fetch API, practice CSS Flexbox, and implement a video background.
-This project was successful in achieving those goals.
+This project was successful in achieving those technical goals; however, stylistically the site does not represent my expectations.
+In a future project, I am going to make a completely new and fresh attempt.

 ## TECHNOLOGY USED
 Adobe Photoshop 2022